 Unexplained weight loss

-Unexplained weight loss, or losing weight without trying — particularly if it's significant or persistent — may be a sign of an underlying medical disorder.
+Unexplained weight loss, or losing weight without trying — particularly if it's significant or ongoing — may be a sign of a medical disorder.

 The point at which unexplained weight loss becomes a medical concern is not exact.
-But many doctors agree that a medical evaluation is called for if you lose more than 5 percent of your weight in six months to a year, especially if you're an older adult.
-For example, a 5 percent weight loss in someone who is 160 pounds (72 kilograms) is 8 pounds (3.6 kilograms).
+But many health care providers agree that a medical evaluation is called for if you lose more than 5% of your weight in 6 to 12 months, especially if you're an older adult.
+For example, a 5% weight loss in someone who is 160 pounds (72 kilograms) is 8 pounds (3.6 kilograms).
 In someone who is 200 pounds (90 kilograms), it's 10 pounds (4.5 kilograms).

 Unexplained weight loss has many causes, medical and nonmedical.
 Often, a combination of things results in a general decline in your health and a related weight loss.
+Most often, medical disorders that cause weight loss include other symptoms.
 Sometimes a specific cause isn't found.

 - Addison's disease (adrenal insufficiency)